klevermore/NLP-capstone/README.md

 # Sentiment Analysis and Similarity Calculator: HyperionDev final capstone

 This repository contains code for sentiment analysis of a dataset of Amazon product reviews downloaded via Kaggle.
-The analysis involves cleaning the data, creating a function for sentiment analysis, and calculating similarity between reviews.
+The analysis involves cleaning the data, analysing sentiment, and calculating similarity between reviews.

 ## Table of Contents